ballin22s/wunder/README.md

 Things you may want to cover:

-* Rails version
+Rails version

 	rails 4.2.4

-* Ruby version
+Ruby version

 	ruby 2.2.2p95

-* Database creation
+Database creation

-MySQL
 	gem mysql2

 	In Terminal Run (Or your command to start mysql environment)